 - Someone else holding the bypass codes

-Each layer alone is bypassable.
-Together, they create enough friction that the automatic behavior loop breaks, giving you time to make a conscious choice.
+Each layer alone can be bypassed.
+Together, they create enough friction to interrupt the automatic behavior loop and give you time to make a conscious choice.

 For the bigger picture of building a recovery that lasts, read our complete guide on how to quit porn.

-Don’t wait for the perfect system.
-Pick one option from this list and implement it right now.
+Pick one option from this list and put it in place.
 You can add more layers later.